stuta/Luajit-Tcp-Server/README.md

 This version simply waits for an answer before sending next message.
 It could be optimized to use sendbuffer in client.
 Server should read all messages in the readbuffer and singnal client to send more messages while working with answers.

-It seems that using appoximately 30 messages a batch yields the best results.
-Note that batching up to 8 messages is not worth of doing because the overhead associated with the batching makes it even slower than one-by-one message transfer.
+From ZeroMQ page: _"It seems that using appoximately 30 messages a batch yields the best results.
+Note that batching up to 8 messages is not worth of doing because the overhead associated with the batching makes it even slower than one-by-one message transfer."_

 ```
  ..for loop=1, 5 000 000 write+read time: 1.9428 sec